openai/openai-cookbook/README.md

 ### Fine-tuned prompt example

-With enough training examples, you can [fine-tune](https://beta.openai.com/docs/guides/fine-tuning) a custom model.
+With enough training examples, you can [fine-tune][Fine Tuning Docs] a custom model.
 In this case, instructions become unnecessary, as the model can learn the task from the training data provided.
 However, it can be helpful to include separator sequences (e.g., `->` or `###` or any string that doesn't commonly appear in your inputs) to tell the model when the prompt has ended and the output should begin.
 Without separator sequences, there is a risk that the model continues elaborating on the input text rather than starting on the answer you want to see.

 Example fine-tuned prompt (for a model that has been custom trained on similar prompt-completion pairs):